cassidoo/HTML-CSS-Tutorial/README.md

 As you can see, it almost looks like a regular tag, with an opening `<!--` and an ending `-->`.
 You can put this pretty much anywhere in your HTML files and it won't affect your work!

-Look inside the Project folder, and open index.html.
+Look inside the **7 - Project** folder, and open index.html.
 You'll see a few comments there.
 Notice how you can put them all on one line, or in a multi-line block!
 As long as you have a beginning `<!--` and end `-->`, you have total freedom with comments.

 #####CSS Comments